guillaumeeb/isae-supaero-aibt103-bigdata/src/00_Course_Introduction.md

 - Before that: 5 years on Hadoop and Spark
 - Originally: Software developer (a lot of Java)

+## About yourselves

+What are the previous courses you've followed in this master?

+What are you familiar with in the big data, cloud, Python and machine learning subjects?

 ## First quizz

 Let's try the Quizz mechanism.